How to Make Fried Milk – Spanish Leche Frita Recipe [Video]

 LECHE FRITA SUCCESS TIPS

-Here are some of the common problems and my recommendations that I discovered while testing the fried milk recipe I’m sharing with you today.
+Here are some common problems I encountered and my recommendations while testing the fried milk recipe I’m sharing with you today.

-Lack of flavor is most likely due to an insufficient infusion of milk.
+The lack of flavor is most likely due to insufficient milk infusion.
 Infuse your milk with lemon and orange zest.
 I like to chop the peel to help release these oils.
 I use a high-quality vanilla bean paste, along with lemon and orange flavoring.

-When custard doesn’t set up, it means that there wasn’t enough flour or cornstarch, or you didn’t let the custard set entirely.
+When custard doesn’t set up, it means there wasn’t enough flour or cornstarch, or you didn’t let it set completely.
 Allow several hours for it to firm up; it’s best to chill it in the refrigerator.

 This could be caused by runny custard that didn’t set properly.
 Or that the slices are too thin.
-It’s best to work with pieces that are at least 3/4 inch thick and more.
-Don’t use a large dish to cool and shape the custard block; this will make a thin layer.
+It’s best to work with pieces at least 3/4 inch thick.
+Don’t use a large dish to cool and shape the custard block; it will result in a thin layer.

 It could mean that the oil was too cold.
 Test the oil before adding the pieces.
 It could also mean that you left the pieces in the oil for too long.
 Cook them for 2 minutes on each side, keeping the oil consistently hot.
 Don’t overcrowd the frying pan, and be sure to drain the cakes on the paper towels right away to absorb excess oil.